acoli-repo/AURIS/guidelines/archive/discourse.2023-11-17.md

 The ancedent act of a functional dependence relation always serves as an anchor and precedes the utterance, so it is not to be annotated.

-> Note in ISO 24617-8, the utterance occupies the Dependent-act role, the anchor the Antecedent-act
+> Note in ISO SemAF, the utterance occupies the Dependent-act role, the anchor the Antecedent-act

 Following ISO (2010; cf. Bunt et al. 2018, 2019), the following communicative functions are relevant and should be annotated in AURIS as sub-types of functional dependence:
 - `Answer`